DataDog/hiring-engineers/answers.md

   - min_collection_interval: 45
 ```

-Bonus question: Can you change the collection interval without modifying the Python check file you created?
+**Bonus question:** Can you change the collection interval without modifying the Python check file you created?

 The collection interval can be modified in the configuration `.yaml` file, as I have done above.

 # Visualizing data

-Utilizing the Datadog API, I created a Dashboard which contains:
+Utilizing the Datadog API, I created a Timeboard which contains:

 * my_metric scoped over my host.
 * Max connections metric from the integration on PostgreSQL with the anomaly function applied.